ibrahimrefai2010/ibrahimrefai2010/README.md

 * Containerization 📦

-Currently working on EyeMouse (private) and learning React.js ⚛️
+Currently working on EyeMouse (private) and learning React Native ⚛️

 Open to collaboration (any project within my skillset)! ⚡